Dirty Computer: Release and promotion

+On February 1, 2019, Monáe released a new director's cut of the Dirty Computer emotion picture with 13 extra minutes of bonus interviews from the cast and crew.

 Singles

 On February 23, 2018, Monáe released "Make Me Feel" and "Django Jane", the first two singles from Dirty Computer.
 On April 11, the album's third single "Pynk", featuring Canadian musician Grimes, was released.
 "I Like That" was released on April 23 as a promotional single, but soon after in August, was made to be the final official single from the album.
 Three remix singles were released for the song on August 17, August 24, and November 9, 2018.

 Standalone music videos were also released for "Crazy, Classic, Life" and "Screwed" on December 12, 2018, and January 7, 2019, respectively.

+Critical reception

-Critical receptionDirty Computer received widespread acclaim from music critics.
+Dirty Computer received widespread acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 87 based on 33 reviews, indicating "universal acclaim".
 At AnyDecentMusic?, which gives a formulated rating on a ten-point scale, the album has an aggregate score of 8.4 based on 32 reviews.

 Reviewing the album for AllMusic, Andy Kellman said that "While this is easily the most loaded Monáe album in terms of guests, with Brian Wilson, Stevie Wonder, and Grimes among the contributors, there's no doubt that it's a Wondaland product.
 It demonstrates that artful resistance and pop music are not mutually exclusive."
 Neil McCormick for The Daily Telegraph called Dirty Computer "unblushingly and unsparingly direct...[It] establishes itself as a contender for album of the year, in more ways than one...
 [Monáe]'s layered sound is as contemporary as that of such digital trailblazers as Kendrick Lamar or Kanye West, yet it has an old-fashioned organic quality that comes from a bedrock of live musicianship.
 Dirty Computer sounds like 2018 distilled into a sci-fi funk pop extravaganza by a female Black Panther."
 The Independent reviewer Roisin O'Connor stated that Dirty Computer is "a record that will go down as a milestone not just as a work of art in its own right, but as the perfect celebration of queerness, female power, and self-worth."
 Danette Chavez of The A.V.
 Club described that, on Dirty Computer, "the erstwhile 'Electric Lady' loses the metal and circuitry, but none of her power or artistry, cementing her status alongside Prince in the hall of hyper-talented, gender-fluid icons who love and promote blackness."